Fecal Incontinence Treatment in Oxford, MS

 Fecal incontinence (also called anal or bowel incontinence) is the impaired ability to control the passage of gas or stool.
 This is a common problem, but often not discussed due to embarrassment.
 In fact, it is estimated that as many as 1 out of 12 adults suffer from fecal incontinence Failure to seek treatment can result in social isolation and a negative impact on quality of life.

 If you’re experiencing signs of fecal incontinence in the Oxford area, contact Oxford Urology Associates to schedule an appointment by calling (662) 234-1448.
+We have offices in Oxford, Batesville, New Albany, and Grenada.

 Causes of Fecal Incontinence

-There are many causes of fecal incontinence such as injury, disease and age.
+There are many causes of fecal incontinence such as injury, disease, and age.

 - Childbirth-related injury: This is the most common cause, resulting from a tear in the anal muscles.
 The nerves controlling the anal muscles may also be injured, which can lead to incontinence.
 Some injuries may be detected right after childbirth; however, many go unnoticed until they cause problems later in life.
 Since it may be years after giving birth, childbirth is often not recognized as the cause of the problem.